veloblank/positioning-elements-with-css-v-000/README.md

 example of absolutely positioned elements in common UI are "close" buttons in a window.
 They are typically docked to the top-right of a container (sometimes the top-left).

+#### Using `fixed` Positioning

 An element with `position` set to `fixed` shares all the rules of an absolutely positioned element, except that the browser window positions the fixed element, as opposed to any parent element.
 Additionally, a fixed element does not scroll with the document.
 It remains fixed within the window.
 Commonly used fixed UI elements can be <a href="https://tympanus.net/Development/ModalWindowEffects/" target="_blank">modal windows</a>, or <a href="https://tympanus.net/Development/HeaderEffects/" target="_blank">floating menus</a>.

-The value of `sticky` can also be used specifically for "sticky" elements like menus, but browser support is limited.
+**NOTE: The value of `sticky` can also be used specifically for "sticky" elements like menus, but browser support is limited.**

 <iframe src="https://tympanus.net/codrops-playground/SaraSoueidan/BpnKahud/embed/result,html,css/" class="codrops-playground-embed" width="100%" height="300px" frameborder="0" scrolling="no" allowfullscreen="true" style="position: relative;"></iframe>

+While positioning elements can allow for a lot of control in layout, be mindful that it is not a method you would use for entire layouts.
+However, there are many tasks it is suited for that enhances layout and functionality.

 ## Use `z-index` to Change the Depth of Elements